hushaohan/qiskit/docs/aqua/algorithms.rst

 .. topic:: Declarative Name

-   When referring to SVM Classical declaratively inside Aqua, its code ``name``, by which Aqua dynamically discovers and loads it, is ``SVM``.
+   When referring to SVM-Classical declaratively inside Aqua, its code ``name``, by which Aqua dynamically discovers and loads it, is ``SVM``.

 .. topic:: Problems Supported

-   In Aqua, SVM Classical supports the ``svm_classification`` problem.
+   In Aqua, SVM-Classical supports the ``svm_classification`` problem.